Nzoki/PERFUME-RECOMMENDER-SYSTEM/README.md

 - **base:** The final lingering notes, which emerge after the middle notes fade and can last several hours.

-# Data Cleaning and Preparation
+# Data Preparation

 Data cleaning involved renaming columns, handling missing data, removing duplicates, and combining base, top, and heart notes into a single column.
 Feature normalization and lemmatization were also applied to prepare the dataset for analysis.

 Cosine similarity was calculated to measure the similarity between features, guiding the recommendation model.
 These steps ensured a well-prepared dataset that enabled the successful deployment of the perfume recommender system on a virtual server

-# Visualization
+# Data Visualization

 ![alt text](image-2.png)